trulander/BombermanOnline/services/game-service/README.md

 -   `POSTGRES_HOST`, `POSTGRES_PORT`, `POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD`: PostgreSQL connection settings.
 -   `REDIS_HOST`, `REDIS_PORT`, `REDIS_DB`, `REDIS_PASSWORD`: Redis connection settings.
 -   `NATS_URL`: URL for connecting to NATS.
+-   `AI_SERVICE_GRPC_HOST`, `AI_SERVICE_GRPC_PORT`: ai-service gRPC address for AI inference.
 -   `LOG_LEVEL`, `LOG_FORMAT`, `TRACE_CALLER`: Logging settings.
 -   `GAME_UPDATE_FPS`: Game loop update frequency (frames per second).
+-   `AI_ACTION_INTERVAL`: Interval between AI inference requests (seconds).

+## Secrets Management

+Secrets are managed in Infisical.
+The Docker entrypoint logs in to Infisical using the `INFISICAL_*` variables and runs the service with injected environment variables.
+The `.env-example` file can be imported into Infisical to bootstrap the configuration.

+## AI Training gRPC

+-   `Reset` creates a standalone training game and returns `session_id` and observation.
+-   `Step` advances the game by `delta_seconds` (default 0.33 sec) and returns observation, `reward`, `terminated`, `truncated`.
+-   Training games are not included in the common list and do not use the global game loop.
+-   Entities with `ai=True` trigger inference calls to `ai-service` in the classic loop.

+## Postman

+Файлы для импорта в Postman находятся в `services/game-service/postman`:

+- `game-service-rest.postman_collection.json` — REST эндпоинты
+- `game-service.postman_environment.json` — окружение- `bomberman_ai.proto` — gRPC контракт для Postman

 See `app/config.py` for a complete list and default values.